caiofilipini/ruby_flickr_backupr/README.markdown

 Ruby Flickr Backupr
 ===

 A simple Ruby script that saves all your photos locally.
-It is based on Flickr Sets, so it searches for all your sets and then saves all photos from that set in a local directory with the set name.

 Yes, this is yet another backup script for Flickr.
 The goal here was to play around with Flickr API and have some fun.
 And yet it could be useful to someone else, so here it is.

-A few steps must be followed before using the script.
+A few important steps must be followed before using the script.
+Be sure to read on.

 Configuration
 ---